alecperkins/missive/README.md

 Because of the way BitTorrent works, Brando, Cooper, and Delilah will also exchange pieces of the message from Azureen with each other.
 If Brando in online and has already received a complete copy of the message, Cooper and Delilah will still receive the message even if Azureen is not online.
 However, since their access is read-only, any changes they make to their copy will not be propagated to the swarm.

+### Security

+The messages are as secure as BT Sync is.
+All data is transferred using AES and 256-bit key based on a secret which is 20+ bytes.
+There is no centralized storage of any information, and no third party which can be compelled to give up data.
+For more information, see the [BT Sync technology page](http://labs.bittorrent.com/experiments/sync/technology.html#security) and the [FAQs](http://forum.bittorrent.com/topic/16410-bittorrent-sync-faq/).

+The real security challenge with this system is the initial key exchange.
+This of course must be private, as anyone who knows the key may read the traffic.
+Currently, Missive has no way of conducting this exchange process.
+However, it could be done if BT Sync supported write-only keys.

 ## Installation

 This mechanism doesn’t actually require any software beyond BT Sync, just a text editor to create flat text files in folders.
 This project just provides a helpful interface for the process.

+The UI project is open source (public domain even) and [hosted on GitHub](https://github.com/alecperkins/missive).

 ### Requires